ivanbgd/stock-trading-cli-with-async-streams/README.md

 ### Asynchronous Multithreaded Implementation with Actors

 - We introduced `Actors` ([the Actor model](https://en.wikipedia.org/wiki/Actor_model)).
-- This can be a fast solution for this problem, even with one type of actor that performs all three operations (fetch, process, write), but it depends on implementation a lot.
+- This can be a fast solution to this problem, even with one type of actor that performs all three operations (fetch, process, write), but it depends on implementation a lot.
 - Having only one Actor doesn't make sense, but we started with one with the intention to improve from there.
 - We initially kept the code asynchronous.